 Not everyone who attends college earns a degree.
-But can your refinance student loans if you didn’t earn a degree or graduate?
+But can you refinance student loans if you didn’t earn a degree or graduate?

 You may have decided to leave college to get a job, have financial difficulties, have a family or personal emergency or just decided college isn’t for you.
 Unfortunately, your student loans don’t just disappear when you leave campus.

-Whether you earned an advanced degree or dropped out after a few semesters, you’re still on the hook for any student loans you borrowed.
+Whether you earned an advanced degree or dropped out after a few semesters, you’re still on the hook for the entire loan balance of any student loans you borrowed.
 It’s a frustrating situation that many borrowers face – owing money on a degree they don’t actually get to cash in on.

 To make things worse, student loan borrowers without a degree face some unique challenges that can make it even more difficult to become debt-free.
 Refinancing student loans – while entirely possible – is more complicated than it is for those who graduated with a college degree.